The Bitcoin halving, which is also known as “the halvening,” is the name for one of the most hotly anticipated events in Bitcoin’s history.

-In May 2020, the number of bitcoins (BTC) entering circulation every 10 minutes (known as block rewards) dropped by half, to 6.25 from 12.5.
-It’s a milestone that was easy to see coming because it happens every four years and has happened twice before 2020.
+In May 2020, the number of bitcoin (BTC) entering circulation every 10 minutes – known as block rewards – dropped by half, from 12.5 to 6.25.
+It’s a milestone that was easy to see coming because it happens every 210,000 blocks (approximately every four years) and had happened twice before 2020.

-The allure of possible riches is what’s drawing so much attention to the upcoming event, which is more commonly referred to as the halving (some wags like to add the “en” to make it sound ominous).
-The amount of supply entering the system will suddenly shrink, but the demand will, in theory, stay the same, possibly driving up the cryptocurrency’s price.
-As such, the event has inspired passionate debate about bitcoin price predictions and how the market will respond.
+The allure of possible riches is what draws so much attention to these events.
+The number of new bitcoin entering circulation shrinks, but demand should, in theory, stay the same, possibly driving up the bitcoin’s price.
+And so the event has inspired passionate debate about bitcoin price predictions and how the market will respond.

-“The theory is that there will be less bitcoin available to buy if miners have less to sell,” said Michael Dubrovsky, co-founder of mining R&D nonprofit PoWx.
+“The theory is that there will be less bitcoin available to buy if miners have less to sell,” said Michael Dubrovsky, a co-founder of PoWx, a crypto research nonprofit.

 But the periodic decline in Bitcoin’s minting rate could have a deeper significance than any near-term price movements for the functioning of the currency.
 The block reward is an important component of Bitcoin, one that ensures the security of this leaderless system.
 As the rewards dwindle to zero in the decades ahead, it could potentially destabilize the economic incentives underlying bitcoin’s security.

-For those trying to make sense of this complex topic, CoinDesk offers the following explainer of Bitcoin’s third halving.
+For those trying to make sense of this complex topic, here’s everything you need to know.

 What is the bitcoin halving?

-New bitcoins enter circulation as block rewards, produced by “miners” who use expensive electronic equipment to earn or “mine” them.
+New bitcoins enter circulation as block rewards, produced by the efforts of “miners” who use expensive electronic equipment to earn, or “mine,” them.

-In 2009, the system started at 50 coins mined every 10 minutes.
-Two halvings later, 12.5 bitcoins are currently being dispensed every 10 minutes.
+In 2009, the system rewarded successful miners with 50 bitcoin every 10 minutes.
+Three halvings later, 6.25 bitcoins are being dispensed every 10 minutes.

 Who chose the Bitcoin distribution schedule?
 Why?

-Bitcoin’s pseudonymous creator, Satoshi Nakamoto, who may have been an individual or a team, disappeared roughly a year after releasing the software into the world.
+Bitcoin’s pseudonymous creator, Satoshi Nakamoto, who may have been an individual or a team, disappeared about a year after he, she or they released the software into the world.
 So, he or she or they (we’ll just go with “they” from now on) are no longer around to explain why they chose this specific formula for adding new bitcoin into circulation.

-But early emails written by Nakamoto shed some light on the mysterious figure’s thinking.
+But early emails written by Nakamoto shed some light on the mysterious figure’s (figures’) thinking.

 Shortly after releasing the Bitcoin white paper, Nakamoto summarized the various ways their chosen monetary policy (the schedule by which miners receive block rewards) could play out, pondering the circumstances under which it could lead to deflation (when a currency’s purchasing power increases) or inflation (when the prices of goods and services purchasable with a currency increase).

-At the time, Nakamoto couldn’t have known how many people would use the new online money (if anyone).
+At the time, Nakamoto couldn’t have known how many people would use the new digital money (if anyone).

-They elaborated very little on why they chose the particular formula they did: “Coins have to get initially distributed somehow, and a constant rate seems like the best formula.”
+They elaborated very little on why they chose the particular formula they did: “Coins have to get initially distributed somehow, and a constant rate seems like the best formula,” the wrote.

 For better or worse, bitcoin is a bit different.
 For one, the supply schedule is all but set in stone.